xGodMode/godmode/README.md

 const { GM } = require('@xgm/godmode');
 ```

-Initialize it with the **GodMode Ganache** endoint (referenced above).
+Initialize it with the **GodMode Ganache** endpoint (referenced above).
 The first argument indicates the network name -- use `mainnet` if you want to use pre-compiled contracts.

 ```js
 const provider = 'ws://localhost:8545'; // from godmode-ganache-cli